Meet our Celebrity Team Captains!

 Paralympic wheelchair fencer

 This double World Champion, European Champion and Paralympian knows just how to hit the mark!
-He’ll be channelling his great powers of speed, accuracy and grace in this new challenge and will only let his guard down to his lucky teammates.
-So grab your special place next to this bright young talent!
+He’ll be channelling his great powers of speed, grace and accuracy into this new challenge and will only let his guard down to his lucky teammates.
+Grab your special place next to this bright young talent!

 BBC security correspondent, journalist and author